 Kings' offense erupts in 6-4 win to end Oilers' streak

+Los Angeles Kings right wing Dustin Brown celebrates his second-period goal against the Edmonton Oilers during an NHL hockey game, Tuesday, April 4, 2017, in Los Angeles.
 Los Angeles Kings right wing Jarome Iginla has his shot blocked by Edmonton Oilers goalie Cam Talbot during the second period of an NHL hockey game, Tuesday, April 4, 2017, in Los Angeles.
-Los Angeles Kings center Jonny Brodzinski is checked by Edmonton Oilers defenseman Darnell Nurse during the second period of an NHL hockey game, Tuesday, April 4, 2017, in Los Angeles.

 Add your comments below